Theme 1: Elevating student equity through effective, research-based lesson study.

 - How does research enrich lesson study and how does lesson study enrich research?
 For example, how do teams use research on student thinking, instructional routines, content, equity or other topics, to enrich their work?
 How can a lesson study team’s findings or methods shape research knowledge?

 - What does research tell us about key issues in lesson study–for example, how to sustain and spread lesson study, and how to improve it over time?
 How do we know if an adaptation to lesson study practice, such as technology use, is effective and equitable?

-- What theories are useful in examining lesson study–for example, variation theory, community of practice, activity theory and others.
+- What theories are useful in examining lesson study–for example, variation theory, community of practice, activity theory, dialogic learning and others.
 What research traditions outside lesson study, such as improvement science, formative research, teacher inquiry, and action research can make valuable contributions to lesson study?